kavyapangar/Front-End-Page/README.md

-This is a web page and is coded using plain HTML and CSS
+This is a web page and it is coded using plain HTML and CSS